1. What is virtual appreciation?

 8.4 Wall of Fame

 A wall of fame can be on a whiteboard tool where the person’s name, picture, department, and reason for going up on the wall are listed.
+In remote working offices, it is a virtual recognition board that is meant to appreciate top performing employees.
 The tool administrator can moderate what goes into the wall and add employees of the month as and when appropriate.

 8.5 Dedicate a website page on the team